Dual Diagnosis Treatment Plano, IL

 Gateway Foundation Aurora Alcohol And Drug Treatment Centers - 13.8 miles from Plano, IL

-Gateway Foundation Aurora Alcohol And Drug Treatment Centers is a dual-diagnosis treatment center in Aurora, IL that offers treatment for alcohol or drug addiction and mental health disorders that include bipolar disorder as well as anorexia.
+Gateway Foundation Aurora Alcohol And Drug Treatment Centers is a dual diagnosis treatment center in Aurora, Illinois that provides treatment for drug or alcohol use and mental health disorders that include personality disorders as well as eating disorders.

 Address: 400 Mercy Lane, Aurora, IL 60506 in Kane County